Answerability for regulated training

 Where a qualified buyer should land — booking page, employer form, human review, or escalation.

-Founder-led engineering
+Founder-led delivery

 Built personally by David Bentley.